Ken Higgs © Getty Images

-From 15 Tests, Higgs had picked up 71 wickets at 20.74 with two five-fors.
+From 15 Tests, Higgs had picked up 71 wickets at 20.74 with 2 five-fors.
 If we put a 50-wicket cut-off among post-war seamers, Higgs ranks only after Vernon Philander, Frank Tyson, and Alan Davidson in terms of bowling average.
-In First-Class cricket (mostly for Lancashire and Leicestershire), Higgs finished with 1,536 wickets at 23.61 with 50 five-fors and two ten-fors.
-He had also scored 5,424 runs and had taken 230 catches.
+In First-Class cricket (mostly for Lancashire and Leicestershire), Higgs finished with 1,536 wickets at 23.61 with 50 five-fors and 2 ten-fors.
+He also had 5,424 runs and 230 catches to his name.

 A striking feature of Higgs’ career was the high proportion of top-order batsmen he had dismissed.
-56 of his 71 Test wickets were of batsmen batting at seventh place or less.
-The first spell from Higgs almost always turned out to be a lethal one for the batsman: batsmen at positions one to four, whom Higgs dismissed, averaged a mere 22.61.
+56 of his 71 Test wickets were of batsmen batting at seventh place or higher.
+The first spell from Higgs almost always turned out to be a lethal one for the batsman: batsmen at Nos.
+1 to 4, whom Higgs dismissed, averaged a mere 22.61.

 The limited duration of Higgs’s career remains one of the mysteries of English cricket.
 As Colin Bateman wrote in If The Cap Fits, “[Ken] Higgs was a fine medium-fast bowler with an impressive pedigree, who suddenly went out of fashion with the selectors after one Test of the 1968 Ashes series.”